 - Bananas – On Saturday nights this place is a full on dance club and everything you can expect and more.
 Other nights it is a Karaoke bar, which Rurre has quite a few of!

-HOSTELS: Do to some crazy circumstances I have stayed in quite a few different hostels in Rurre.
-I listed 3 that I recommend, I did not list one’s that I disliked.
+Due to some crazy circumstances I have stayed in quite a few different hostels in Rurre.
+I listed 3 that I recommend, I did not list hostels that I disliked.
+So, be cautious if you choose one outside this list (some are better than others).

 - El Curichal – El Curichal is absolutely my number one recommendation.
 I Stayed here last year, and spent most of my time there in my 2 months this year.
 It is a relaxed and friendly atmosphere.
 It is a very social environment without being a crazy party hostel.
 They have private, matrimonial, shared dormitories, and dorms with both private and shared bathrooms.
 There is a swimming pool – which is a necessity for any extended time in Rurre.
-There is a hammock lounge area for relaxing in the shade.
+A hammock lounge area for relaxing in the shade is also key.
 There is a TV area with a wide selection of movies in Spanish and English.
 They always have fun music playing in the common area, and several nights a week they offer a barbecue with both meat and vegetarian options.
 The owner’s are actively involved with their guests and will make you feel at home.

 - El Lobo – Similar laid back atmosphere on the other side of town.
 If you want to relax by the pool with a stunning river view, this is a great place.